Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Understanding Generalization

-In addition to quantitative metrics like $E_R$, we also select the vision language model, DepictQA \cite{you2023depicting,you2024descriptive,zhu2024intelligent}, to depict image quality beyond scores, addressing the limitations of numerical-only evaluations.
+In addition to quantitative metrics like $E_R$, we use the vision-language model DepictQA \cite{you2023depicting,you2024descriptive,zhu2024intelligent} for qualitative evaluation.
 DepictQA effectively describes image quality linguistically, aligning with human perception.
-It supports scenarios such as assessment and comparison, as well as both full-reference and no-reference evaluations.
-To this end, we fine-tune DepictQA to focus solely on the deraining effect, allowing it to evaluate the generalization capability of different networks when handling unseen rain patterns.
+We fine-tune DepictQA to focus solely on deraining performance, assessing how models generalize to unseen rain.
 Fig. \ref{fig:depictQA_sharpness} (a) presents the image assessment paradigm.
-The user inputs two images with a prompt asking DepictQA which image contains fewer rain artifacts.
-DepictQA then provides an evaluative response.
-Fig. \ref{fig:depictQA_sharpness} (b) presents rain removal evaluation results across 100 test images, comparing SwinIR-Low, SwinIR-Medium, and SwinIR-High.
-The results support the conclusion that using data with low sharpness leads to improved generalization.
+We prompt DepictQA to compare two images and decide which contains fewer rain artifacts.
+DepictQA then outputs its comparative judgment.
+Fig. \ref{fig:depictQA_sharpness} (b) shows the comparison results for SwinIR-Low, SwinIR-Medium, and SwinIR-High across 100 test images.
+These results confirm our conclusion that low-sharpness training data leads to better generalization.

-\subsubsection{The relative complexity between the background and rain determines the network behavior.}
+\subsubsection{The background-rain complexity balance determines the network behavior.}

-To corroborate the aforementioned conjecture, we modify the range of the rain streaks used in training, as outlined in Section \ref{sec:method:1:rain}.
-When employing a medium rain range, the rain removal effect diminishes when training with 64 background patches.
-According to our explanation, a larger range of rain streaks complicates the network's task of learning the rain pattern.
-As a result, the rain removal effect does not deteriorate until a larger number of background patches are used for training.